Future UI and the End of Design Sandboxes

-Anyone working in design and technology—and probably anyone living in the modern world—will have noticed the swiftness with which we went from using terms like the “World Wide Web” to “The Internet of Things.”
+Anyone working in design and technology—and probably anyone living in the modern world—will have noticed the swiftness with which we went from using terms like the “World Wide Web” to the “Internet of Things.”

-As Paul Adams of Intercom writes in his piece The End of Apps as we Know them, “In a world of many different screens and devices, content needs to be broken down into atomic units so that it can work agnostic of the screen size or technology platform.”
+As Paul Adams of Intercom writes in his piece The end of apps as we know them, “In a world of many different screens and devices, content needs to be broken down into atomic units so that it can work agnostic of the screen size or technology platform.”

-However, the range of mobile devices has exploded from screen-based mini-computers to wrist-wrapping message centers and devices to remotely control your home thermostat.
+However, the range of mobile devices has exploded from screen-based mini-computers to wearable wrist-wrapping message centers and devices that remotely control your home thermostat.
+Today, people get disjointed snippets of information from multiple sources delivered through notifications and alerts.
 The paradigm has shifted dramatically.

 The proliferation of diverse, interconnected technologies has also meant that a single product will be experienced and interacted with differently in different contexts.